 Pink October.
 Cancer, prevention, and screening

-With our menstrual products, whether it's a menstrual cup or period underwear, Louloucup is here for all women—from puberty to menopause.
-With our durable, washable hygiene products, we care for your intimate health and overall well-being.
-That’s why, during Breast Cancer Awareness Month, we want to highlight the importance of prevention.
-Some actions, words, or questions may seem trivial, but they can save your life!
+With our menstrual products—both menstrual cups and period panties—Louloucup is here for all women, from puberty to menopause.
+With our long-lasting, washable products, we’re focused first on your intimate health, but also on your overall wellbeing.
+As part of Pink October, we wanted to talk with you about the importance of prevention.
+Some actions, some words, some questions may seem trivial and unimportant.
+Yet they can save your life!

 In this article